briankoser/sfc-listeners-guide/episodes/0007-horror-and-faith-aka-zombie-jesus.md

 Is it OK for Christians to watch horror movies when the Bible says "fear not"?

 <div class="quote">
-  <q class="matt">Let's say I go and see Scary Movie, and I go home, I'm thinking about it, I'm worried that something's going to attack me at my house.
+  <q class="matt">Let's say I go and see <i class="work-title">Scary Movie</i>, and I go home, I'm thinking about it, I'm worried that something's going to attack me at my house.
 Who am I going to turn to?</q>
   <q class="ben">Ghostbusters!</q>
   <q class="matt">No, not Ghostbusters, God.</q>
 </div>